 What do successful centers look like?
 How will you know if a student is learning or has completed their center task?
 You know that an administrator would ask you this question!
 I personally think that NOT every center in a rotation needs to be done to completion.
 For example, if I have students matching notes on a treble clef staff to their letter names and I have 40 examples for them to match, I don’t think they need to match every single one before they move on.
 However, you might leave a task card saying something like “Match as many as you can!
 Be sure to get at least 10 pairs before time runs out.
 Any matches over 10 will get you 3 bonus points.”
 (I don’t actually keep track of bonus points… but kids think it’s a game so they work for it.)

 I usually give students anywhere from 3-6 minutes to work at a station before I give them the “rotate now” signal.
 If they don’t get all the way through the activity, that’s okay.
 I’m more interested that students are interacting with the material than finishing every single task.
 This is a mindset shift.
 You have to think that experience is the key, not mastery.
 Mastery can come later in other lessons.
 Let students use the centers to try out a variety of activities.
 If you’re forcing yourself to wait until each kid is all the way done with something before they move you’ll have a logistical nightmare of some kids breezing through and others left way behind.

-I hope that this blog post gives you a few ideas about how to implement learning centers in your classroom (or at least gets the wheels turning).
+I hope that this blog post about music center logistics gives you a few ideas about how to implement learning centers in your classroom (or at least gets the wheels turning).
 There are a ton of logistical questions — the how, what, why, who, etc. Give yourself PLENTY of time before you decide to start working through centers.
 I’m going to keep writing about centers so if you read all the way through and still have burning questions, please leave a message in the comment section below so that I can try and respond to your question and make this blog post more helpful for all readers!